KDAB/hotspot/README.md

 ### Fedora

-hotspot is available in Fedora repositories.
+hotspot is available in Fedora (https://packages.fedoraproject.org/pkgs/hotspot/hotspot/).

 ### For any Linux distro: AppImage